-Karmen Trzupek, MS, CGC is the director of Ocular and Rare Disease Genetics Services at InformedDNA.
-She is a certified genetic counselor since 2005 and holds a MS in Genetic Counseling from Northwestern University.
+Karmen Trzupek, MS, CGC is the director of ocular and rare disease genetics services at InformedDNA.
+She has been a certified genetic counselor since 2005 and holds an MS in genetic counseling from Northwestern University.
 Karmen is passionate about increasing access to genetic services for patients with rare genetic diseases.

 Michelle Glaze is the Associate Director of Professional Outreach for the Foundation Fighting Blindness.
 Michelle joined the Foundation in February of 2019 after 15 years in medical sales.
 Her passion for this role with the Foundation stems from personal challenges with vision loss due.
 Michelle also serves on the board for the Alabama Department of Rehabilitation Services, as a representative of the Mobile district.
 Michelle received a master’s degree in Education of the Deaf, with a minor in mathematics, from California State University, Fresno in 2000.
 She went on to teach Algebra at Central West High School for 3 years.
 After moving to Alabama, she began her career as a medical sales professional in 2004.